Man, 32, killed in crash that knocks out power in west Topeka

 Two children who were in the SUV sustained minor injuries, said Topeka police Watch Commander Lt.
 Joe Perry.

-Live power lines fell on top of the vehicle after the crash.
+Live power lines fell on top of the vehicle after the crash, Perry said.
 Evergy crews were called to the scene to disable the power so that first-responders could get to the vehicle.

+Shortly after the crash, Topeka police officers placed yellow crime-scene tape around a large area on the east side of Seabrook Park.

 Traffic along S.W.
-Gage Boulevard was being diverted as the crash was investigated.
+Gage Boulevard in the area was being diverted on Wednesday morning as the crash was investigated.

-As of 9:10 a.m., one power outage to the west of the crash scene had 980 customers without power, according to Evergy’s website.
+As of 9:10 a.m., Evergy said 980 customers to the west of the crash site were without power.
 There was no indication when power was expected to be restored.

-Another outage to the south and east of the crash site had 314 customers without power as of 9:10 a.m.
+Another outage to the south and east of the crash site indicated 314 customers were without power as of 9:10 a.m.
 In that outage, power was estimated to be restored by around 10:15 a.m.

-Shortly after the crash, police were placing yellow crime-scene tape around a large area on the east side of Seabrook Park.

 Additional details weren’t immediately available.